Arto Der Haroutunian: Restaurateur

 Arto and his brother Koko, a civil engineer, felt that the 'traditional' Greek-Cypriot food served to the public in Britain at that time was a poor reflection of the true Middle Eastern cuisine and they decided to open a genuine Armenian restaurant in Manchester.
 In 1970 he opened an Armenian restaurant in Manchester with his brother Koko.
 This developed into a successful chain of restaurants and hotels.

 It opened in 1969.
 Designed by Arto its simple modern style and rich colours was in stark contrast to that of most of the ethnic eating places of the time.
 It was a style for which he became well-known and his architectural practise came to specialise in hotel, club and restaurant design including ones in Manchester and Leeds for the Mario and Franco chain.
 To begin with family and friends were roped in to help run the restaurant.
 Arto's mother and wife worked in the kitchen while the brothers took charge of front of house.
 Later his cousins came to help.
 The restaurant became a tremendous success and led to the opening of a second Armenian restaurant in London.
-This became a magnet for food writers like Elizabeth David, visiting performers like jazz pianist Oscar Petersen and Soviet poet Yevgeny Yevtushenko and the Middle East writer David Marshall Lang.
+This became a magnet for food writers like Elizabeth David, visiting performers like jazz pianist Oscar Peterson and Soviet poet Yevgeny Yevtushenko and the Middle East writer David Marshall Lang.
 It was also a meeting place for a large number of Armenians, both local and visiting, all looking for good food, company and conversation for example the singer Charles Aznavour, writer William Saroyan, actor Kevork Malikyan and conductors and composers Loris Tjeknavorian and Aram Khatchaturian the latter acting as godfather to Arto's son Raffi.

 Over the following years the brothers opened four more restaurants, two hotels and a night club.
 After thirteen years of producing mainly Middle Eastern food it was a natural progression that he should then begin to write cookery books as they combined his love of food with his great interest in the history and culture of the region.
 It was his belief that the rich culinary tradition of the Middle East is the main source of many of our western cuisines and his books were intended as an introduction to that tradition.